brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 Additionally, the standard library should provide the following more specific specializations of `formatter`:

-* `vector<bool, Alloc>` (which formats as a range of `bool`)
+* `vector<bool, Alloc>::reference` (which formats as a `bool`)
 * all the associative maps (`map`, `multimap`, `unordered_map`, `unordered_multimap`) if their respective key/value types are `formattable`.
 This accepts the same set of specifiers as any other range, except by _default_ it will format as `{k: v, k: v}` instead of `[(k, v), (k, v)]`
 * all the associative sets (`sets`, `multiset`, `unordered_set`, `unordered_multiset`) if their respective key/value types are `formattable`.
 This accepts the same set of specifiers as any other range, except by _default_ it will format as `{v1, v2}` instead of `[v1, v2]`

 Formatting for `string`, `string_view`, and `char`/`wchar_t` will gain a `?` specifier, which causes these types to be printed as escaped and quoted if provided.
 Ranges and tuples will, by default, print their elements as escaped and quoted, unless the user provides a specifier for the element.

-The standard library should also add a utility `std::format_join` (or any other suitable name, knowing that `std::views::join` already exists), following in the footsteps of `fmt::join`, which allows the user to provide more customization in how ranges and tuples get formatted.
-Even though this paper allows you to provide a specifier for each element in the range, it does not let you change the delimiter in the specifier (that's... a bit much), so `fmt::join` is still a useful and necessary facility for that.
+The standard library should also add a utility `std::format_join` (or any other suitable name, knowing that `std::views::join` already exists), following in the footsteps of `fmt::join`, which allows the user to provide more customization in how ranges get formatted.

 ## Wording